 4. Add a Splash of Tamari Soy Sauce to Your Meal

-San-J Tamari Soy Sauce is a delicious-tasting way to introduce soy protein to your preferred foods.
+San-J Tamari Soy Sauce is a great way to enhance flavors of nutritious foods.
 A touch of sauce can complement leftover chicken and veggies from the fridge, for example.
 Served over your choice of rice or noodle alternative, it’s a quick and easy dinner with multiple benefits.

 If you’re concerned about sodium intake, look for the green-label Tamari Lite with 50% less sodium that keeps all the same great taste in your foods.